ngbolin/Jap2Eng/README.md

 Simple Chinese-to-English and Japanese-to-English translation models.
 The codes are **heavily** lifted from Assignment 3 of Stanford's CS224N course on Natural Language Processing with Deep Learning, "Neural Machine Translation".
 I'm training these Bidirectional 2-layer LSTM for my encoder, and a LSTMCell with Attention for my decoder on my RTX 5070 GPU, with the following architecture and hyperparameters:

 ### Data
-For the Japanese-to-English model, our data comes from the [Kyoto Free Translation Task (KFTT)](https://www.phontron.com/kftt/).
-The corpus contains ~440k sentences, with ~1.1k dev and test sentences for evaluation.
+For the Japanese-to-English model, our data comes from the [Japanese-English Subtitle Corpus](https://nlp.stanford.edu/projects/jesc/).
+The corpus contains 2.8 million sentences, with 2000 dev and 2000 test sentences for evaluation.
 The data provides data for both English and Japanese sentences separately, so no further processing is required on our end after data download [here](https://www.phontron.com/kftt/#datasystem).

 #### Tokenization
 For tokenization, I opted for [SentencePiece from Google](https://github.com/google/sentencepiece) (similar to Assignment 3) which treats each sentence as a sequence of Unicode characters; there is no language-dependent logic.